Mercu7io/JLib-Sync/README.md

 # Panda JWL-Sync

 > A privacy-first, 100% client-side utility for merging, organizing, searching, and sharing JW Library backups.
-Crafted by [redpandaium.com](https://redpandaium.com).
 > It's a fork of https://github.com/j-syncer/Jw-sync-
 >
 ## 🚀 Features